grafana/grafana-zabbix/docs/sources/index.md

 # About Grafana-Zabbix

 Grafana-Zabbix is a plugin bundle for Grafana allowing to visualize monitoring data from Zabbix and create dashboards for analyzing metrics and realtime monitoring.
+The main goals of this project is extend Zabbix capabilities for monitoring data visualization and provide quick and powerful way to create dashboards.
+It is possible due both Grafana and Grafana-Zabbix plugin features.

 ## Community Resources, Feedback, and Support

-Thousands of organizations large and small rely on Grafana, and we have a vibrant and active community that constantly inspires us.

-Please don't hesitate to [open a new issue on Github](https://github.com/grafana/grafana/issues) with your suggestions, ideas, and bug reports.

-Most of the new features and improvements that go into Grafana come from our users.
-We greatly value your feedback and suggestions; we consider them paramount to making the product better!
+This project is being started as a simple plugin for Grafana.
+But many powerful features and improvements come from community.
+So don't hesitate to give any feedback and together we will make this tool better.

 If you have any troubles with Grafana or you just want clarification on a feature, there are a number of ways to get help: